Follow This Old House online:

 How To Press Flowers for Beginners

-Pressing flowers is a simple DIY process.
+Pressing flowers is a simple do-it-yourself (DIY) process.
 It requires only a few simple craft supplies, your favorite flowers, and a little time to dedicate to the process.
-Our guide outlines the best types of flowers for pressing, the various methods for pressing flowers, and ways to use the final product for home decor.
+Our guide draws on our research into the best lawn care companies, outlining the best types of flowers for pressing, various methods for this project, and ways to utilize your final product for home decor.

 How To Select the Best Flowers for Pressing